Royal Bahamas Defence Force: Air Wing

 The Air Wing was formed on November 26, 1981, two years after the creation of the defence force.
 Initially three Aero Commanders were purchased from Bahamasair and operated, but these were sold off in 1990.
 In 1992, a Cessna 402 was added with a Cessna 421 soon after.
 By late 2005, the delivery of a Super king Air 350 took place.
 In May 2009, a Cessna 208 Turbine Caravan with floats and a Partenavia P.68 were delivered and significantly improved the RBDF's surveillance and transport capabilities.

-In December 2019, Bahamas established the Bahamas Unmanned Aerial System program, which contracted Swift Engineering to provide 55 unmanned aerial vehicles.
+In December 2019, Bahamas established the Bahamas Unmanned Aerial System programme, which contracted Swift Engineering to provide 55 unmanned aerial vehicles.